Skip to content

 Does it handle rent increases?

 No — this is a simplification.
 Rent usually rises with inflation, which shortens the break-even.
-Assume real rent of today for a conservative view.
+The model holds rent flat at today's level.

 What if I'm only comparing for 5 years?

-Short horizons often favour renting because upfront buying costs haven't been recovered.
-For horizons under 5-7 years, renting is usually cheaper on pure cash even when the monthly cost gap is small.
+Short horizons often work out cheaper for renting because upfront buying costs haven't been recovered.
+For horizons under 5-7 years, the renting total is frequently lower on pure cash even when the monthly gap is small.

 Related Calculators